yusuf7sui/cs50-commerce/README.md

 python manage.py runserver
 ```

-4. After starting the server, open the following URL on your browser:
+4. After starting the server, open the following URL on the browser:
 http://localhost:8000

 ## Features